 Mixing and storing the dough: Whisk together the flours, yeast, salt and xanthan gum in a 5-quart lidded Round Food Storage Container.
 Combine the oil, honey and water, set aside.

 Dump the eggs into the dry ingredients and then stir while you pour in about 1/3 of the oil and water.
-Unlike our wheat doughs we do not add all of the liquid at once and stir.
-If you do that it will result in a lumpy dough.
+Unlike my wheat doughs, do not add all of the liquid at once and stir.
+If you do, that will result in a lumpy dough.

 The dough will start to come together in a thick dough.
 Add the final 1/3 of liquid and